edibblepdx/interp-project/README.md

 Multiple notes or tunes can be concatenated with `|`, compared for equality with `==` or `!=`, pitch shifted with `+` or `-` on the right, and sped up or slowed down with `*` on the right.
 Positive integers will speed up the tune and negative integers will slow down the tune.
+Tunes and Notes can be sliced with `[start:end]` to get smaller tunes.

-# Operators
+# Operator Summary

 - Tunes can be multiplied on the right by an integer to speed up or slow down the Tune.
 Positive integers will speed up the Tune and negative integers will slow